sxlxc/Hakyllsite/posts/lp_with_box_constraints.md

         & \quad 0\le x_e \le 1  &&\forall e\in E
 \end{align*}\]

 Note that $x_e\le 1$ is necessary since each edge can only be chosen once.
-In the paper the authors mentioned that this kind of constraints are called box constraints and they usually make LP difficult.
+In the paper the authors mentioned that this kind of constraints are called box constraints and they usually make LPs difficult to solve (for example, positive covering LPs can be solved through MWU).
 There is also a box-free version of LP relaxation,

 \[
 \begin{align*}